AbeelLab/vlpb-assembly-workshop/exercises-day1.md

 The goal of Day 1 exercises is to assemble one chromosome of yeast genome, CBS1483, and then evaluate and visualize the assembly.
+We will use [`miniasm`](https://github.com/lh3/miniasm) and [`Flye`](https://github.com/fenderglass/Flye).

 First, we need to get started with the practical environment: download the zipped file titled `data-day1.tar.gz` [here](https://surfdrive.surf.nl/files/index.php/s/tC0vjrpECjndPLl) the password is `vlpb1`.
 This file contains the data and the `conda` environment that we will use in exercises today.
 We need to extract them.